Dumbarton Academy

-Founded in 1485, Dumbarton Academy (formerly Dumbarton Grammar School) is a non-denominational, co-educational state secondary school.
+Dumbarton Academy (formerly Dumbarton Grammar School) is a non-denominational, co-educational state secondary school founded circa 1485.
 The school is located in the Historical town of Dumbarton, Scotland.

 History

 Early history

 The earliest recorded reference to Dumbarton Academy, or Dumbarton Grammar School as it was formerly known, dates back to 1485.
 A charter from that year reveals that certain lands in Glasgow were bestowed upon the chaplain of St. Peter's Altar at the parish church of Dumbarton, accompanied by an endowment.
 This generous gift stipulated that the chaplain was to serve as the master of the Grammar School of Dumbarton.

 However, the precise founding date of the school remains elusive, and it is widely speculated by scholars that the institution may have been established long before this earliest documented reference in 1485.

 Matthew Forsyth is recorded as the inaugural schoolmaster and chaplain of St. Peter's Altar within the parish church of Dumbarton in 1512.
 For the following centuries, specifically during the 17th and much of the 18th century, the Grammar School occupied a series of chambers at the base of the parish church's tower.